Yohnah/Docker/README.md

 ---

-So, To configure the docker binary client you it can be set up the DOCKER_HOST environment variable:
+To configure the docker binary client you it can be set up the DOCKER_HOST environment variable:

 ~~~
 On GNU/Linux or MacOs